-Due to the exceptional circumstances caused by the COVID-19 pandemic and consequent relaxations granted by MCA and SEBI, all Board Meetings / Committee Meetings in financial year 2021-22 were held through Video Conferencing and information as mentioned in Schedule II Part A of the SEBI Listing Regulations have been placed before the Board for its consideration.
+All Board Meetings / Committee Meetings in financial year 2022-23 were held through Video Conferencing and information as mentioned in Schedule II Part A of the SEBI Listing Regulations have been placed before the Board for its consideration.

 The Company also has a Risk Management Policy in place, procedures to inform Members of the Board about the risk assessment and minimization.